Formaleuros, Formalbitcoins, and Virtual Monies

-Given the preceding classification of definitions we are interested in finding LCSD's for 'operating system'.
-The structure of an LSCD for OS may be as follows for instance: \begin{enumerate} \item An operating thread is defined as an interruptible thread (which can be provided with an LSCD in the style of \cite{BergstraMiddelburg2007}) that manages the execution of other threads in a polythreading environment. \item An OS is the control code for an operating thread (see \cite{BergstraMiddelburg2009b} for an LSCD for control code, embedded in an SFCD that also provides machine functions). \item The OS is supposed to be a program (for an LSCD we refer to \cite{BergstraLoots2002}) in addition to being classified as control code (see \cite{BergstraMiddelburg2009b} for an SFCD containing a definition for control code). \end{enumerate}
+Given the preceding classification of definitions we are interested in finding LSCD's for ``operating system''.
+The structure of an LSCD for the concept of an OS may be as follows: \begin{enumerate} \item An operating thread is defined as an interruptible thread (which can be provided with an LSCD in the style of \cite{BergstraMiddelburg2007}) that manages the execution of other threads in a polythreading environment. \item An OS is the control code for an operating thread (see \cite{BergstraMiddelburg2009b} for an LSCD for control code, embedded in an SCFD that also provides machine functions). \item The OS is supposed to be a program (for an LSCD we refer to \cite{BergstraLoots2002}) in addition to being classified as control code (see \cite{BergstraMiddelburg2009b} for an SCFD containing a definition for control code). \end{enumerate}

-Given an LSCD for `operating system' one may extend it to an SCFD including LCSD's for `program', `malicious code', `executable code', `user', `operator', `configuration management'.
+Given an LSCD for ``operating system'' one may extend it to an SCFD including LSCDs for ``program'', ``malicious code'', ``executable code'', ``user'', ``operator'', ``configuration management''.